johannes-jansson/projects/_posts/2020-08-27-how-i-read-non-fiction-and-remember-everything.markdown

 ---
 layout: post
-title:  "How I Read Non-Fiction and Remember Everything (ish)"
+title:  "How I Read Non-Fiction and Remember Everything (Ish)"
 date:   2020-08-27 21:37:13 +0200
 tags: reading kindle tutorial
 ---
 > Do you feel like you never remember what you've read?
 > By switching from hardcovers to Kindle I've found a way to remember everything I read (ish) without it ruining the reading experience.
-> Highlighting, and being able to work with your highlights in a creative memory-enhancing way made all the difference in the world.
+> Highlighting and being able to work with your highlights in a creative memory-enhancing way made all the difference in the world.

 ## How I Read Nowadays
 > TL;DR: Kindle + highlighting